flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 Since the times of [Flipper](`r ref("gamecube#graphics")`) (or even the [RCP](`r ref("nintendo-64#graphics")`), as it shared its core team members), ATI maintained the initiative of providing a geometry block to accelerate vertex operations.
 With Xenos, it is now fully programmable using Direct3D's **High-Level Shader Language** (HLSL), which is similar to C but used for implementing vertex shaders without needing assembly, although the latter is still possible.

 Both Xenos and [RSX](`r ref("playstation-3#tab-8-2-vertex-shader")`) implement the Vertex Shader Model 3.0 (`vs_3_0`) specification, which outlines a common set of capabilities and limitations.
 This includes providing **512 or more slots** for instructions, **branching opcodes** and support for **texture fetching**, among others.
-The difference, however, is that Playstation 3 programmers must use Nvidia's CG compiler (once a collaborative work with Microsoft's HLSL) while Xenos developers rely on Microsoft's toolkit instead, and thus use Direct3D's HLSL compiler.
+The difference, however, is that PlayStation 3 programmers must use Nvidia's CG compiler (once a collaborative work with Microsoft's HLSL) while Xenos developers rely on Microsoft's toolkit instead, and thus use Direct3D's HLSL compiler.

 Furthermore, let's not forget that the hardware carrying out those operations relies on a new formula.
 The new unified design means vertices are processed through a shared but bigger pipeline, which works as follows: